Say It Loud – I'm Black and I'm Proud: Other versions and uses

 A few performers have recorded cover versions of the song, including jazz saxophonist Lou Donaldson (on his 1969 album Say It Loud!), reggae singer Bob Marley (in a medley with "Black Progress") and the punk rock band Black Randy and the Metrosquad.

 A slightly modified version of the bassline of "Say It Loud – I'm Black and I'm Proud" appears in long sections of the track "Yesternow" on the Miles Davis album A Tribute to Jack Johnson.

 Jazz pianist Jaki Byard recites the title phrase at the onset of "Parisian Thoroughfare", the opening track of his album The Jaki Byard Experience.
 However, the recitation is only audible when the track is played at a high volume.

-The song is referenced in an episode of The Fresh Prince of Bel-Air, inspired by Black Power protests, Will, the African-American male lead attempts to hold a protest (ironically, Will and his cousin Carlton are the only black people in the room) to get a popular teacher reinstated, he inspires "Cornflake", a white fellow student, who stands up and shouts passionately "Fight the Power Will!
-Sing it loud, I'm black and I'm proud", to which Will replies "See, my man Cornflake's got the spirit.
-He's a little confused but he's got the spirit".
+The song is referenced in the 20th episode of the second season of The Fresh Prince of Bel-Air, titled "Those Were The Days."
+Inspired by Black Power protests, Will, the African-American male lead, attempts to hold a protest to get a popular teacher reinstated (ironically, Will and his cousin Carlton are the only black people in the room).
+This inspires "Cornflake," a white fellow student, who stands up and shouts passionately "Fight the power, Will!
+Sing it loud, I'm black and I'm proud," to which Will replies "See, my man Cornflake's got the spirit.
+He's a little confused, but he's got the spirit."

-The song is also referenced in the Temptations song "Message From a Black Man".
+The song is also referenced in the Temptations song "Message from a Black Man".

-"Let's Take it to the Stage" by Funkadelic gives a nod to this song with the lyric "Say it loud, I'm funky and I'm proud."
+"Let's Take It to the Stage," the title track of the 1975 album by Funkadelic, gives a nod to this song with the lyric "Say it loud, I'm funky and I'm proud."

 R&B/Rock artist Meshell Ndegeocello covers the song during her live performances.